Subscribe to updates

 Children and Young People: Special Educational Needs and Disabilities (SEND) and Alternative Provision (AP)

-The Board was asked to note the report update, the financial position of the High Needs Block, support for continued partnership focus on therapies and joint commissioning, preparation for the SEND inspection, and updates on the Change Partnership Programme.
+The Board was asked to note the report update, the financial position of the High Needs Block, support continued partnership focus on therapies and joint commissioning, acknowledge inspection preparation, and note the progress of the Change Partnership Programme.

 Neighbourhood Health in Barnet

-The Board received an update on the development of a neighbourhood-based approach to health and care in Barnet, aligning with national NHS ambitions to shift from reactive to proactive, community-focused support.
-This initiative brings together NHS teams, Barnet Council, voluntary organisations, and residents to better understand local needs and provide coordinated help closer to home.
-Barnet has established strong foundations for this work, including existing partnerships, shared data tools, and early neighbourhood initiatives like the Community Ageing Well Service.
+The Board received an update on the development of a neighbourhood-based approach to health and care in Barnet, aligning with national ambitions to shift from reactive to proactive, community-focused support.
+This initiative brings together NHS teams, Barnet Council, voluntary organisations, and residents to better understand local needs and provide coordinated care closer to home.
+Barnet has already established strong foundations for this work, including existing partnerships and neighbourhood initiatives like the Community Ageing Well Service.

-The plan involves expanding from three to five neighbourhood localities, strengthening governance, and defining priority population cohorts.
-Integrator arrangements are in place, with dedicated senior leaders coordinating delivery.
-The focus for the coming year includes developing neighbourhood leadership teams, improving data-driven decision-making, and designing new care models for specific groups such as high-intensity service users and children with complex needs.
-Work is also progressing on estates, digital infrastructure, and workforce development.
-The overarching aim is to scale a neighbourhood model that strengthens community resilience, reduces pressure on hospitals, and improves health outcomes by aligning services with local needs.
+The neighbourhood model is expanding from three to five localities, with strengthened governance and dedicated integrator arrangements involving CLCH and the Barnet GP Federation.
+Key priorities for the coming year include developing neighbourhood leadership teams, improving data-driven decision-making, and designing new care models for specific patient cohorts, such as high-intensity service users and children with complex needs.
+The plan also encompasses improving estates, digital infrastructure, and workforce development.

 The Board was asked to note the paper and the update on neighbourhood health in Barnet.